 This is another best-selling product from Abby.
 It’s actually authored by her husband, Donnie, and teaches you how to organize your paper system at home so you don’t have to deal with paper clutter.
 Being a blogger means that you’ll be swamped with them, and if you’re disorganized with paperwork, you’ve got to try this!

-This is the cheapest product out there that I know of that has tons of value.
+This is the cheapest product on productivity and time management out there that I know of that has tons of value.
 Don’t take my word for it.
 Check the reviews on Amazon and be amazed at all those 5 stars!
-No wonder, it’s written by blog authority, Amy Lynn Andrews.
+No wonder– it’s written by blog authority, Amy Lynn Andrews.
 This e-book will set your priorities straight so that you can function well as a wife, mom, blogger, or whatever roles you take on in your life.

 WEB DESIGN: BLOG BEAUTIFUL